ngmikhoi/AI_Pacman/README.md

 Your `ClosestDotSearchAgent` won't always find the shortest possible path through the maze.
 Make sure you understand why and try to come up with a small example where repeatedly going to the closest dot does not result in finding the shortest path for eating all the dots.

 * * *

-### Submission

-You're not done yet!
-Follow your instructor's guidelines to receive credit on your project!